zachasme/h3-pg/docs/api.md

 *Since v1.0.0*

-Returns true if the given H3Index is valid
+Returns true if the given H3Index is valid.